dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 * The source code for this lab includes a file named readSBQueue_setconnection.js.
 Open this file in a text editor.
 * Look for the following lines

+(Text in part three goes here)

+	// Use comments in code only if code is otherwise confusing.
+	// We want the code to be as good and clean written that it
+	// is self-explanatory and doesn't need comments.
+Still don't
+	// be afraid to use comments if needed.
 	//var sbConnection = '<your-servicebus-connection-string>';
 	//var queue = '<your-queue-name>';

 #### Part 2.1